glgit/tutorial/README.md

-./resources/index.html is a simple static html page that your server returns it uses a compjure route and the ring middleware
+./resources/index.html is a simple static html page that your server returns it uses a compjure route and the ring middleware.

 ./src/core.clj file for the clojure code serving the static content